danielecalzone/podcast-app/README.md

 - `/src`: Contains the source code of the app.
     - `/components`: Reusable React components.
     - `/hooks`: Custom hooks for fetching data from APIs.
+    - `/redux`: Contains the Redux-related files for managing the application state using Redux.
     - `/styles`: CSS stylesheets for styling the app.
     - `/tests`: React tests for the app.
+      - `/integration`: Integration tests that test the interaction between multiple components or modules.
+      - `/mocks`: Mock data and mock implementations used in testing.
+      - `/unit`: Unit tests that isolate and test individual functions or components.
+    - `/utils`: Contains utility functions and helper modules used across the app.

 ## Tests

-The app includes unit tests to ensure the correctness of its components and functionality.
+The app includes integration and unit tests to ensure the correctness of its components and functionality.
 You can run the tests using the following command:
 `npm test`

 ## Contributing